spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

 ### Limitations

-- In a multi-node cluster with [PXK-E](../../../../integrations/kubernetes-edge.md) as its Kubernetes layer, you cannot change custom Network Interface Card (NIC).
+- In a multi-node cluster with <VersionedLink text="PXK-E" url="/integrations/packs/?pack=edge-k8s"/> as its Kubernetes layer, you cannot change custom Network Interface Card (NIC).
 When you add an Edge host to such a cluster, leave the NIC field as its default value.

 ### Prerequisites